stuartellis/multiform/docs/tf-stacks-spec/0.2.0/terraform-stack-conventions.md

 ## Terraform State

-- The stack should use remote state, but no values should be defined in the code.
+- Each stack should use remote state, but no values should be defined in the code.
 Each stack will have a separate Terraform state file per environment and stack instance, but this is not handled in the stack code.
 - Avoid references to remote Terraform state, so that instances of a stack do not have dependencies on the state of other Terraform deployments

 ## AWS

-- The stack should not hard-code the IAM execution role that it uses with AWS.
+- A stack should not hard-code the IAM execution role that it uses with AWS.
 - Each stack should be deployable on any cloud account that can provide the resources that the stack depends on.
-- If using AWS, each stack should publish an ARN for each key resource that it manages to Parameter Store in the same account and region
+- Each stack should publish an ARN for each key resource that it manages to Parameter Store, in the same account and region.

+## Code Deployment

+- Stacks should only deploy artifacts that have already been built by a separate process.
+- A stack should specify the name and version of each code artifact that it deploys as a Terraform variable.
+- This specification does not require a particular format for artifact versions.
+For consistency, consider using either [Semantic Versioning](https://semver.org/) or a [Calendar Versioning](https://calver.org/) format.

 ## TODO

 - Define how remote state identifiers are collected.
 - Define handling of separator characters in identifiers.
+- Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.
 - Improve guidance on cross-stack references.